There are six credit events under the 2003 credit derivatives definitions:

 Last updated 27 June 2006^

-The above notes are intended to provide only general outlines and should be read in conjunction with, and are qualified in their entirety by, the full provisions of the relevant ISDA provisions and definitions.
+The above notes are intended to provide only general outlines and, where applicable, should be read in conjunction with, and are qualified in their entirety by, the full provisions of the relevant ISDA provisions and definitions.
 They should never be used in place of professional advice.
-We accept no responsibility for any loss arising from any action taken or not taken by anyone using this material or using this material in conjunction with any ISDA documentation in reliance thereof.
+We accept no responsibility for any loss arising from any action taken or not taken by anyone using this material or using this material in conjunction with any ISDA documentation (where applicable) in reliance thereof.